 Nicole has commercially fished since she was 11 years old.
 With her sisters, she crewed on her dad John Curry’s purse seiner both in Southeast Alaska and in Puget Sound.
-She has operated her own troller, the F/V Karen L, for the last three years.
+She has operated her own troller, the F/V Karen L, for the last four years.
 She enjoys trolling, catching one fish at a time and selling directly to chefs.

 Peter is the president of Philips Publishing Group, publishers of trade journals for the maritime and transportation industries.
 In the years since Philips Publishing was founded by Peter’s father in 1983, the company has grown to become the largest maritime and transportation publishing house on the West Coast.
 Titles include Pacific Maritime Magazine, aimed at West Coast commercial vessel and terminal operators, FOGHORN, the official publication of the Passenger Vessel Association, Clipper Vacations Magazine, published for Seattle’s Clipper Navigation, Catalina Express Magazine, published for Catalina Express, Pacific Fisheries Review and Fishermen’s News, the oldest commercial fishing publication on the Pacific Coast.

 In addition to publishing trade journals, Philips Publishing also specializes in creative design services for the maritime and transportation industries, with clients across the country.
 Peter is the immediate past president of the Seattle Marine Business Coalition, which represents the interests of marine industrial land users.
 Peter is past president of the Port of Seattle Chapter of the Propeller Club, and past regional vice president, West Coast, of the International Propeller Club.
 Peter has a BA in history from Whitman College, and has been employed in the maritime publishing field since 1985.